Why Small Classes?

 —Center for Public Education

-Recent news about the possible removal of class size caps in kindergarten and primary classes has been top of mind when prospective parents call us to learn more about Linden’s Early Learning Program.
-“While class size has always been a driving force behind parents looking for public school alternatives,” says Linden Principal Janice Gladstone, “smaller classes alone aren’t the only deciding factor when it comes to choosing a school like Linden, where the main draw also tends to be our feminist pedagogy and high-quality teachers.”
+Class size is often top of mind when prospective parents call us to learn more about Linden’s program.
+“Although parents looking for public school alternatives are concerned about class size,” says Linden Principal Janice Gladstone, “smaller classes alone aren’t the only deciding factor when it comes to choosing a school like Linden, where the main draw also tends to be our feminist pedagogy and high-quality teachers.”

-Early program teacher Savannah Barker agrees.
+Linden teacher Savannah Barker agrees.
 “It’s thanks to Linden’s girl-centred program that our classes are kept intentionally small.
-Having a class of 10 allows me time and space to differentiate our program to each learner’s needs while identifying gaps and areas of growth.
+Having a class of 10–12 students allows me time and space to differentiate our program to each learner’s needs while identifying gaps and areas of growth.
 In larger classes things often get missed; in smaller settings, we can catch any academic or social issues fairly quickly.”

 Linden often attracts public school students who find themselves unsupported, or bored and unchallenged when their teachers simply don’t have enough time to devote to their needs.
 “Let’s not forget that removing boys from the equation is key to student success in an all-girls environment,” says Janice, “as boys can demand all of the teacher’s attention, leaving girls to grapple with their lessons on their own, or fall through the cracks.”

 “Such a sink or swim scenario simply doesn’t happen at Linden,” says Savannah.
 “Given Linden’s small classes, we are able to achieve great results within a very short time.
-Kindergarten students who are not yet reading or writing when they begin at Linden quickly become confident and capable in these areas as they are immersed in a literacy-rich environment.
 Small class settings allow girls to overcome their shyness, and speak more often and whenever they wish to, rather than waiting for their turn to speak in a room of 20 or 30 students.
 Teachers can also take the time to explain lessons, hear student perspectives, questions, and misconceptions, and shape their learning in a way that sparks student interest and invites further exploration,” she adds.

 We invite you to explore the top 10 ways girls benefit from Linden’s small classes: